Bunlong/Bunlong/README.md

 I am an open-source maintainer.

-I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte and Data Visualization.
+I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte and Math/Algorithm.

 I use Linux on my PC.
 I love 🚀 rockets 🌌 spaces.